We're sorry. An error has occurred

 Lee Jerome is Professor of Citizenship and Children’s Rights Education at Middlesex University.

-Nathan Fretwell is Senior Lecturer in Education and Early Childhood at Middlesex University.
+Nathan Fretwell is Lecturer in Inclusion, Childhood and Youth at the University of Leeds.

 1. Introduction